Skip to content

 Step 1: Open es_systems.xml

-2. Find and open es_systems.xml.
+2. Find and open es_systems.xml in both places.

 Example: GameCube